-Over the last few years, the AHA has kept the Basic Life Support (BLS) course updated as more advanced research in cardiac care has been released.
+Over the last few years, the ILCOR has kept the Basic Life Support (BLS) course updated as more advanced research in cardiac care has been released.
 One of the leading causes of death in the United States is cardiac arrest.
 Recently, BLS guidelines have been restructured significantly, though several elements of BLS continue to be crucial steps in a patient’s initial treatment.
 These general elements include:

 - The importance of rapidly beginning the Chain of Survival.

 - Administering high-quality chest compressions for children, infants, and adults.

 - How to use the Automatic External Defibrillator (AED).

 - How to provide rescue breathing in appropriate situations.